 by Michael A. Johnston Data from Statistics Canada shows that although the overall number of youth (including Aboriginal Youth) being held in pre-trial detention has decreased in the past few years, the percentage of aboriginal youth being held has increased dramatically.

-by Matthew B. Day Can a trial judge provide a Vetrovec warning for a sexual assault complainant?
-A series of appellate-level decisions confirms that section 274 of the Criminal Code does not prohibit trial judges from commenting on the evidence of sexual assault complainants and that trial judges have the discretion to provide a Vetrovec-like […]
+Can a trial judge provide a Vetrovec warning for a sexual assault complainant?
+A series of appellate-level decisions confirms that section 274 of the Criminal Code does not prohibit trial judges from commenting on the evidence of sexual assault complainants and that trial judges have the discretion to provide a Vetrovec-like review of their testimony, […]

 by Michael A. Johnston We have a system of justice that purports to treat all people equally; Lady Justice is most often blind-folded, for that reason.
 However, even as an ideal, the concept of equality can have differing effects on differing people.
 A philosopher once quipped: "the law in its majestic equality forbids the rich as […]